appseconnect/docs/_posts/Deployment/Environment Management/2018-11-20-Environment-Management.md

 ### On-Premise Environment Details page

-This section of the document will allow you to view and understand the details of your On Premise environment.
+This section of the document will allow you to view and understand the details of your On Premise environments.

 1) Click on the OP environment.
 You will be able to view the following tabs: **Properties** , **Process Flows**, **Plugins** , **Settings**.
 By default the properties tab will be displayed.

 ![opdetails1](\staticfiles\deployment\media\EasyEnv\opdetails1.PNG)

+#### Properties Tab

-2) Click on the **Properties** tab, you will able to view the live architectural details of your On-Premise environment.
+1) Click on the **Properties** tab, you will able to view the live architectural details of your On-Premise environment.
 The follwoing details will be displayed.

 * Architecture in use
 * The latest agent deployment version for the selected environment